The Rust Foundation (“Foundation”) has adopted the following code of conduct.

 The investigator may consult and/or work with the Rust Project moderation team (https://www.rust-lang.org/governance/teams/moderation) for any report directly or indirectly related to the Rust Project.

 The investigator will conduct a fact-finding exercise to collect all the relevant information and establish what did or did not happen.
 Their role is to be fair and objective, collecting balanced evidence from both sides.
 The investigation will be confidential to the fullest extent possible.

 If you have provided contact details, the investigator will acknowledge your report, check we’ve understood the issue correctly, and ask you for any further information we may need.
 They will also gather other sources of evidence, such as by speaking with witnesses.
 Where your report relates to a specific person, the investigator will inform them that there has been a report about them (without giving your name) and ask for their version of events.

 The investigator will make a recommendation to the rest of the team on what action to take.
 This may include:

 - No action required

 - Blocking them from use of an online channel or platform

 - In extreme cases, bringing their association with the Foundation (membership, fellowship etc) to an immediate end

 If you are unhappy with the outcome #

-If you are unhappy with the way your report has been handled, the investigation that was undertaken, or the eventual outcome, you can request that the Executive Director reviews the process followed in your case, the evidence, the decision and the way that decision was applied.
+If you are unhappy with the way your report has been handled, the investigation that was undertaken, or the eventual outcome, you can request that the Executive Director (or, for board members, an officer of the board) reviews the process followed in your case, the evidence, the decision and the way that decision was applied.
 Their decision will be final.